British department store's UK business has been hit by falling sales and debt

 “Our priority is to save as many stores and as many jobs as we can, while making the business fit for the future,” he added.

-Reuters reported that the new plan will see around 50 of the brand’s 166 UK-based stores closing, with 22 set to close by 2020.For all the latest retail news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Reuters reported that the new plan will see around 50 of the brand’s 166 UK-based stores closing, with 22 set to close by 2020.retail news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.